Ein Produkt der:

 We often receive consumer enquiries about the “high proportion of woody rockrose parts” in our Cystus® organic herbal tea.
 In addition, various suppliers advertise that their Cistus products only contain “abundant finely-cut leaves, with no wood or clippings”.

 Answer: In accordance with the traditional harvesting process described above, the herbal tea also contains a certain proportion of fresh woody stalks.
 This makes sense because the content of vital substances is highest then.
 Cistus incanus belongs to a category of soft-leaved, herbal plants that have adapted very well to extremely dry locations and are exceptionally resistant to drought .
 These plants don’t concentrate their valuable vital substances in the blossoms or leaves, but mostly in the woody shoots or small twigs.
 In this way, they can throw off the leaves at the height of summer in extreme heat, to protect themselves from losing water.
 Comparative examinations have confirmed that our herbal tea, which consists of complete shoots, has far more valuable properties than mixtures that only consist of blossoms and leaves.
-Each raw material delivery and product batch is tested by us in the laboratory for its quality, and as we also make medicinal products from it, it’s antiviral activity (influenza viruses) is also automatically tested.
+Each raw material delivery and product batch is tested by us in the laboratory for its quality.
 You can also be sure that our tea products are high quality products rich in vital substances.

 Pott R, Hüppe J: Special geobotanics – plants – climate – soil.
 Springer-Verlag, Berlin, 2007.